n7tae/mspot/README.md

 Within the *mspot* folder, copy a few files to this folder (don't forget the period at the end!): `cp config/{mspot.*,*.txt} .`

-Then you your favorite text editor to modify two of these files to your needs.
+Then you can use your favorite text editor to modify two of these files to your needs.
 Comments within these files will help you decide what you need to do:

 - *mspot.mk* contain compile-time options.

-You can then build *mspot*: `make`
+Once you edit this file, you can then build *mspot*: `make`

 ## Configuring *mspot*